InfoSecJay/sigma_jayinfosec/rules/network/palo_alto_networks/README.md

 ### Goal
-The primary goal of this ADS is to establish a comprehensive framework for detecting and alerting on threat events such as vulnerabilities, spyware, viruses, and wildfire incidents.
+The primary goal of this ADS is to establish a comprehensive framework for detecting and alerting on threat events such as vulnerabilities, spyware, viruses, and wildfire incidents from Palo Alto Networks next-generation firewalls THREAT log events.
 This will ensure timely identification and response to security threats, minimizing potential impacts on organizational assets.

 ### Categorization
 These attempts are categorized as: